2026-05-08 · tdee, metabolism, neat, movement, habits · 16 min read

 A few popular claims do not survive scrutiny.
 Spending time on them is opportunity cost — energy that could go to NEAT, strength, or sleep instead.

 - Green tea, caffeine, and “metabolism-boosting” supplements.
 Caffeine and green tea catechins produce small, short-lived increases in resting energy expenditure — roughly 50 to 100 calories per day at best, with diminishing returns as tolerance develops.
 They will not offset a low-NEAT lifestyle.
+We cover the dose-response evidence in detail in our guide to how caffeine affects weight loss.

 - Cold showers and cold exposure.
 The thermogenic effect of brown fat activation in adult humans is real but very small in practical terms — typically a few dozen calories per session, not the hundreds sometimes claimed.
 There is nothing wrong with cold showers if you enjoy them; do not expect them to move the scale.